Yes, You Can Get Insured

 Most mainstream insurers won't quote new ventures.
 However, several specialty markets work with new trucking companies:

-- Northbridge Insurance: Has new venture programs with specific requirements
+Has new venture programs with specific requirements for qualified applicants

-- Surplus lines markets: Lloyd's syndicates and other non-admitted carriers
+Lloyd's syndicates and non-admitted carriers for hard-to-place risks

-A specialized trucking broker is essential—they know which markets are currently accepting new ventures and can present your application effectively.
+A specialized trucking insurance broker is essential—they know which insurers are currently accepting new ventures and can present your application effectively.

 Tips to Get the Best New Authority Rate